mclilian/Front-End-Final-Project/README.md

 Purpose of the Project:

 Propose to the Ministry Support Cuba, an example of how to share the literary resources it possesses through the use of the web in an interactive, simple and pleasant way.

+Thread Tools: In this version was used as Front-End Framework bootstrap, to make it responsive to various types of devices, in this case, large, mediums and smalls.

 How to use This First Version: